Starlink-Project/Satellite-vs-Cellular/Figure7/README.md

 ### Running code

 After cloning the repository, navigate to the `Figure7` folder and simply run the following command.

 `python Fig7.py`

-If everything succeeds, figures of TCP throughput improvement by parallelism should be created with the formats '.jpg' and '.pdf'.
+If everything succeeds, figures of TCP throughput improvement by parallelism should be created with the format '.pdf'.